-So let’s start with some web browser market share data that I got from w3counter:
+So let’s start with some web browser market share data that I got from encounter: (Updated 2020 May)

 Ads and Ad Blocking

-But keep in my mind more and more agencies and companies use content as advertising, so just because Forbes, CBS News or Buzzfeed has a post about Why Apple is better than Microsoft doesn’t mean it’s not an ad.
-They are all sell-outs.
+But keep in my mind more and more agencies and companies use the content as advertising, so just because Forbes, CBS News or Buzzfeed has a post about Why Apple is better than Microsoft doesn’t mean it’s not an ad.
+They all are sell-outs.
 If you have a couple of hundreds or thousands(depending on the website) you can buy a post about your business or whatever.
 That’s how it works.
 Just FYI.
 So you can’t really get rid of those ads.

-If you don’t like ads, you can just install Ad Blockers on Google Chrome, that will get rid of all the trackers and ads as well.
+If you don’t like ads, you can just install Ad Blockers on Google Chrome, which will get rid of all the trackers and ads as well.
 Wrong!
 If you’re using an extension such as Adblock Plus you will still see Google Ads.
 Google is paying fees to AdBlock Plus.
 Which is a fun fact to know.